KienNguyen-12345/Rosalind/README.md

 This was a practice to:
 - **Test different computational paradigms** (vectorized operations vs. manual iterations).
-- **Validate results through independent methods** ensure the result between using package and base R provide the same result.
+- **Validate results through independent methods** ensure the result between using package and base R provide the same answer.

 ### Example: Counting DNA Nucleotides (`DNA`)